 Access Online Banking through willamettecommunitybank.com only!

 If you receive an email with a link to Willamette Community Bank Online Banking, do not click on the link.
 Save the email and contact us immediately.
 These types of emails or scams are known as Phishing.
 It’s an attempt to direct you to a fraudulent web site to steal your personal information.
 Also, do not follow a link to Willamette Community Bank web site from another site.
 Type our web address willamettecommunitybank.com into your browser or add our address to your favorites.
 Be sure that you have the correct URL and not an address that is similar to ours.
-For more information on phishing, click here for some useful tips and safeguards provided by U.S. Department of Homeland Security.
+Read these useful tips and safeguards from the U.S. Department of Homeland Security.

 Ransomware is the fastest growing malware threat and it’s targets include both home users and corporate networks.
-To read more about how to protect yourself and your business against malicious attacks, click here for U.S. Government interagency technical guidance.
+See the U.S. Government interagency technical guidance on how to protect yourself and your business against malicious attacks.

 Our system ensures that data exchanged between your PC and our computers are encrypted with 128-bit encryption – the strongest encryption available.
 Encryption is accomplished through Secure Sockets Layers (SSL), which utilizes mathematical formulas to “encrypt,” or hide, information from prying eyes on the Internet.
 Additionally, if SSL detects that data was added or deleted after you sent it to the bank, the connection will be severed in order to guard against any tampering.
 The most popular browsers have the SSL security feature included.

 Remember, email is not secure!
 Do not send confidential information such as account numbers or social security numbers through email.
-Click here for more information from the U.S. Department of Homeland Security regarding online safety.
+Read these online safety tips from the U.S. Department of Homeland Security.

 Our computer system does not connect directly to the Internet.
 It is isolated from the network via a “firewall.”
 A firewall is a combination of software and hardware designed to set parameters, and control and limit the access that outside computers have to the bank’s internal networks and databases.
 You can feel secure knowing that our firewall protects your personal information from unauthorized access.